alexandertornede/as_on_a_meta_level/README.md

 ### Generating Plots
 By running the `generate_all_plots.py` file at the top level of the project, you can generate all the plots from the paper.
 Note that you must use the table names presented in Section 1 to plot the data.

-## 5. Generating Scenarios for a New Meta-level
-This part will most likely not be interesting for you and is only intended for developers:

-### Start Experiments for Meta-level N
-1. Copy results for meta-level N-1 from the "output" folder on the server into a new subdirectory in output named "level_{N-1}".
-2. Change "data_folder" in "conf/experiment_configuration" to "data/level_N/"
-2. Change "table" in "conf/experiment_configuration" to "server_results_meta_level_N"
-3. Change level in "meta_aslib_preparation" to level N
-4. Run "meta_aslib_preparation" for meta-level N and copy the data from "data/level_N" to the server into the same directory
-5. Check tables in SQL server